Webhooks

 How to Verify Surfe Webhook Signatures

-To ensure webhook requests are genuinely sent by Surfe and have not been tampered with, each webhook event includes an x-surfe-signature
+To ensure webhook requests are genuinely sent by Surfe and have not been tampered with, each webhook event includes an x-surfe-signature header.

-The signature contains 2 parts, a timestamp prefixed with t=
+The signature contains 2 parts, a timestamp prefixed with t= and the signature scheme prefixed by v0=.

 Surfe generates signatures using hash-based message authentication code HMAC with SHA-256.